 A mobile knife sharpening business is easy to set up, easy to run and doesn’t require any formal training or equipment.
 All you need is basic knowledge about how to sharpen knives, some sharpening tools, and some customers.
 If you’re already working a day job, then starting your own knife sharpening business might be a good side hustle.
 It’ll allow you to stay in your current role while earning extra income.

 Apart from the correct steps and knife sharpening skills, you’d also need to reach your customers on time to build a successful business.
 That is where Upper comes in.
 It offers compelling route planning and optimization to make sure you’re always on time.
-Sign up for a 7-day free trial with Upper today.
+Sign up for a 30 days free trial with Upper today.